return42/sphkerneldoc/linux_src_doc/include/drm/drm_fb_helper_h.rst

     A hotplug was received while fbdev wasn't in control of the DRM device, i.e. another KMS master was active.
 The output configuration needs to be reprobe when fbdev is in control again.

+deferred_setup

+    If no outputs are connected (disconnected or unknown) the FB helper code will defer setup until at least one of the outputs shows up.
+    This field keeps track of the status so that setup can be retried at every hotplug event until it succeeds eventually.

+    Protected by \ ``lock``\ .

+preferred_bpp

+    Temporary storage for the driver's preferred BPP setting passed to FB helper initialization.
+This needs to be tracked so that deferred FB helper setup can pass this on.

+    See also: \ ``deferred_setup``\

 .. _`drm_fb_helper.description`: